 The City of New Braunfels will continue to implement a program to reduce non-native animal species in the Comal River system.
-The non-native animal species that will be targeted include the suckermouth armored catfish, tilapia, nutria, and ramshorn snail.
-Since this work plan has two components identified within the EAHCP, each component has been broken out to facilitate the development of the work plan and budgets.
+The non-native animal species that will be targeted include the suckermouth armored catfish, tilapia, and nutria.
+Since this Work Plan has two components identified within the EAHCP, each component has been broken out to facilitate the development of the Work Plan and budgets.